plaidman/retromega-next/README.md

     - fixed back and forward sound effects not properly playing
     - fixed title screen dropshadow overlapping 'g' and 'y' letters
     - fixed miscolored favorite icon when game is highlighted
+    - fixed a layout bug when you un-favorite a game while on the favorites list
     - removed pokemini and wswancolor for now until I can find better art

 ### Next - Jan 15th